DIFFICULTIES FACED BY TRAFFIC POLICE DEPARTMENT-

 ● The training programme will update the field staff with the latest rules and amendments in the Motor Vehicles Act.

-● The department conducts two hour classes twice in a week in small batches.
+● The department conducts two-hour classes twice a week in small batches.

 “People are complaining of being challaned for no offence.
 Now, all the field cops will be imparted training to dispel all doubts,” said the DSP.